 It’s the same when we perform a ballroom dance.

-In a ballroom performance or demonstration, the first thing to do is to know the story you want to tell.
-It really has to do with the music.
-For example, a sexy love story won’t fit very well with a piece of honky-tonk, feel-good music.
+The first thing to figure out in a ballroom performance or demonstration is the story you want to tell.
+It’s really up to the music.
+For example, a steamy, sexy performance won’t fit very well with a piece of honky-tonk, feel-good music.
 On the other hand, it would work perfectly with a beautiful Rumba or Bolero.

-Why wouldn’t you?
+Why not?
 Most people consider it the icing on the cake.
 Really feeling the music and using your body to express it is guaranteed to make you feel good.
 When you’re in touch with the music, it’s in charge.